macla7/shiftTrader/README.md

 ## CURRENT TODO's

-- Profile
-  - Change UserName, doesn't have to be unique
-  - add name form
 - Likes
 - Comments
 - push notifications
-  - seems the way to go will be the expo push notification package.. but since to test it all properly it'll require a paid apple developer account (apparently), I'm going to push this one toward the end.
+  - seems the way to go will be the expo push notification package.. but since to test it all properly it'll require a paid Apple developer account (apparently), I'm going to push this one toward the end.

-**Create Banking functionality....**

 **Twilio (phone) verification**

 **Create facebook/instagram login support, omniauth(?)**

+**Get mailer supported for password forget, signup, and reciept of purchasse of shift**

+**Create Banking functionality....**

+- watch Deain part 15 and 16 videos at double pace.
+- research into Stripe
+- research into pay gem

 **Relevant Deanin videos I want to watch**